• Skip to primary navigation

 PHOTO 3 PHOTO 4

-To assemble meringue spheres, make a small dot with chestnut whipped cream on a serving platter and fix a meringue hemisphere.
+Step 9.
+To assemble meringue spheres, make a small dot of chestnut whipped cream on a serving platter and place a meringue hemisphere on it.

-Garnish this and another hemisphere with cream (photo 5) and place one on top of another to form a ball.
+Step 10.
+Garnish this and another hemisphere with cream (photo 5), then place one on top of the other to form a ball.

+Step 11.
 Sprinkle the meringue dessert with icing (powdered) sugar and lime zest (photo 6).
-Assemble the rest of the baked hemispheres in the same way.
+Assemble the remaining baked hemispheres the same way.

 Photo 5: Baked hemispheres piped with cream Photo 6: Dessert served on a white plate